The Esteemed Gentleman Articles

 Not only this, but manners and etiquette will open doors to more new opportunities for you, be your calling card, and leave a lasting first impression on people.
 Being an authentic and respectful person will inspire others to do the same, making the world just a bit better.

-Should You Correct Someone Who Demonstrates Bad Manners And/Or Etiquette?
+Should You Correct Someone Who Demonstrates Bad Manners Or Bad Etiquette?

-There will be times when you will witness someone being disrespectful.
-You may ask yourself "did anyone teach them to mind their manners?"
-You may be wondering if you should intervene and correct them.
-Even if you have the best of intentions, it's not advisable to tell someone they're acting in a disrespectful manner, unless it's a close friend or family member.
+Even if you have the best of intentions, it is not polite to tell someone they are acting in a disrespectful manner, unless they are a close friend or family member.

 Summary